leo-lox/camelus/docs/README.md

 ### 5.1 Login, Registration and Providers

 For handling login, registration and state management a **Provider** is managing the state and share data across widgets.
-To manage authentication data **ChangeNotifier** is used.
+To manage authentication data, **ChangeNotifier** is used.
 The **ChangeNotifier** class holds the user’s authentication data (like login status and user profile information).
 Whenever the users log in or update their profiles, the **UserModel** notifies to all listening widgets that the data has changed.
 When the user logs in, the **UserModel** updates with the new authentication details.
 Any part of the app that relies on this data (like profile screens or home pages) will rebuild automatically to reflect the latest state.
 The `login` and `logout` methods update the user’s state.
 They trigger a UI rebuild by calling `notifyListeners()`.
 In the app we are using ChangeNotifierProvider which ensures whenever the UserModel state changes (for example after a successful login) all the widgets that depend on this data can rebuild.

 #### Example: UserModel with ChangeNotifier